pranshul-kaushik/Case-Study-Credit-Card/README.md

 The feature selection is done with the help of correlation matrix, f_regression method to infer the relation of each feature with the dependent variables.

-VIF (variance inflation method) is used to infer the relation of the independent variable with each other.
+VIF ( Variance Inflation Factor ) is used to infer the relation of the independent variable with each other.

 <h4>Modelling</h4>